-On 30th September 2020, the Group entered into a senior facility agreement (the "New Loan") with Standard Chartered Bank ("SCB") for an amount of £800,000,000 which matures on 30th September 2025.
-The New Loan was syndicated (effective from 31 December 2020) to 8 lenders (including SCB).
-The New Loan had a variable interest rate of 3 months GBP LIBOR plus a fixed margin of 1.16% per annum and interest was payable quarterly in arrears starting from 30 October 2020 to 31 March 2021.
+On 30 September 2020, the Group entered into a senior facility agreement (the "Loan") with Standard Chartered Bank ("SCB") for an amount of £800,000,000 which matures on 30 September 2025.
+The Loan was syndicated (effective from 31 December 2020) to 8 lenders (including SCB).
+The Loan had a variable interest rate of 3 months GBP LIBOR plus a fixed margin of 1.16% per annum and interest was payable quarterly in arrears starting from 30 October 2020 to 31 March 2021.
 From 31 March 2022, the rate reverted to SONIA + 11.93bps plus a fixed margin of 1.16%.
+The external debt is expected to be refinanced, either with SCB (as lead arranger) or with a new lender / lenders, ahead of the maturity date.
+The refinancing process will commence in early 2025.

-The Group also entered a £800,000,000 notional swap at an all-in rate of 0.2435% per annum, to hedge the 3-month LIBOR interest rate risk associated with New Loan, also maturing on 30 September 2025.
+The Group also entered a £800,000,000 notional swap at an all-in rate of 0.2435% per annum, to hedge the 3-month LIBOR interest rate risk associated with the Loan, also maturing on 30 September 2025.
 The swap was originally entered into with one counterparty, SCB, who subsequently novated part of the swap to an additional three parties (effective from 31 December 2020).
 The swaps were amended to SONIA benchmark on 10 September 2021 effective for the interest period beginning 31 March 2022.

-The Group has met the loan covenants within the financial covenant of loan to value of 85% and required interest cover ratio of 1.5:1.
-The Group had a positive cash inflow from operating activities during the year amounting to £66,381,000 (2022: £61,354,000) and has forecasted to continue generating positive cashflow from core business to enable it to meet its financial obligations for a period of at least twelve months from the date of signing of the consolidated financial statements.
+The Group has met the loan covenant requirements of a Loan To Value of 61.4% (condition Loan To Value <85%) and Interest Cover Ratio of 6.3:1 (condition Interest Cover Ratio at least 1.5:1).
+The Group had a positive cash inflow from operating activities during the year amounting to £70,923,000 (2023: £67,589,000) and has forecasted to continue generating positive cashflow from core business to enable it to meet its financial obligations for a period of at least twelve months from the date of signing of the consolidated financial statements.
 The Group will continue to use its existing assets to continue to meet its financial obligations in full as they become due.

-As at 31 December 2023, the Group had net current liabilities of £5,864,000 (2022: £5,150,000).
-The net current liabilities position is partially due to deferred 2024 revenue collected in advance during December 2023, held as deferred revenue on the statement of financial position.
-If deferred revenue is excluded, the Group will be in a net asset position.
+As at 31 December 2024, the Group had net current liabilities of £781,578,000 (2023: £5,864,000).
+The net current liabilities position is due to the Loan maturing on 30 September 2025 and the deferred 2025 revenue collected in advance during December 2024, held as deferred revenue on the statement of financial position.

-KWASA Global (Jersey) Limited, being the indirect shareholder of Links Healthcare REIT Limited, has also expressed its financial support so that:
+KWASA Global (Jersey) Limited, being the indirect shareholder of the Group, has also committed its financial support so that:

-- i. the Group has access to the financial resources of KWASA Global (Jersey) Limited to enable it to meet in full its financial obligations for a period of at least twelve months from the date of signing the consolidated financial statements/approval; - ii.
-KWASA Global (Jersey) Limited has adequate financial means to meet any capital calls, equity injections and/or shareholders advances as required by Links Healthcare REIT Limited to settle its liabilities as and when they fall due and continue providing financial support to Links Healthcare REIT Limited and its wholly owned subsidiaries for at least the next twelve months from the date of signing the consolidated financial statements/approval.
+- i. the Group has access to the financial resources of KWASA Global (Jersey) Limited to enable it to meet in full its financial obligations for a period of at least twelve months from the date of signing the consolidated financial statements; - ii.
+KWASA Global (Jersey) Limited has access, from its ultimate controlling party, to adequate financial means to meet any capital calls, equity injections and/or shareholders advances as required by the Group to settle its liabilities including the Loan of £800,000,000 as and when they fall due and continue providing financial support to the Group and its wholly owned subsidiaries for at least the next twelve months from the date of signing the consolidated financial statements. - iii.
+The Directors have assessed, based on historical, current and forecast financial results, and are comfortable with the ability of the ultimate controlling party to provide support to the group, should this need arise.